 When one thinks of Cinque Terre, images of colorful villages, clear blue-green waters and coastal trails are usually the first things that come to mind.
 All true, but there’s so much more to this area of Italy.
 Did you know, for example, that Cinque Terre has its own DOC wine?
-The history of winemaking in Cinque Terre goes back to Roman and Etrucscan times and today, after a period of neglect, winemaking traditions are being revived.
+The history of winemaking in Cinque Terre goes back to Roman and Etruscan times and today, after a period of neglect, winemaking traditions are being revived.

 As long as the villages of the Cinque Terre have been around, winemaking has existed there.
 The steep hillsides do not make cultivating wine easy, and dry stone wall terraces are built and rebuilt to provide space for the grapes to grow.

 These scattered plots of land are high above the sea and the towns.
 Long ago vineyard workers would carry wicker baskets up and down steep trails to transport grapes by hand.
 Today, while most of the work is still done by hand, wine cooperatives have installed some miniature cog-wheel monorails that wind through the vineyards to facilitate the collection process.
-Because of the backbreaking labor and maintainance involved in cultivating and harvesting grapes here, Italians call it HEROIC WINEMAKING.
+Because of the backbreaking labor and maintenance involved in cultivating and harvesting grapes here, Italians call it HEROIC WINEMAKING.

 Cog Railway for Grape Transport